johnzeng/vimhome/README.md

 🙃Yes, I haven't tested any one of the above commands, just wanna remind you that you need to install a clang to make it work.
 What, you use gcc?
 Drop it , trust me.

+## go completion
-If you need to use **golang completion**, please run  the following command in vim after you have finished installing all package
+If you need to use **golang completion**, please run  the following command provided by [vim-go](https://github.com/fatih/vim-go) in vim after you have finished installing all package

 ```
 :GoInstallBinaries
 ```

+## java completion
 If you need to use **java completion**, you may suffer from long latency when you open a `.java` at first time, don't worry, it won't take such long latency the next time.
-Maybe you will need a `javac` to compile some jar file that the script needed.
+Maybe you will need a `javac` to compile some jar file needed by [vim-javacomplete2](https://github.com/artur-shaik/vim-javacomplete2).

+## erlang completion
-If you need to use **erlang completion** , you may need to have escript excutable file in your $PATH , which means that you need to install erlang locally so you can have erlang completion.
+If you need to use **erlang completion** , you may need to have escript excutable file in your $PATH , which means that you need to install erlang locally so you can have [erlang-completion](https://github.com/vim-erlang/vim-erlang-omnicomplete).

+## erlang refactoring

+Refer to the readme in [erlang-vim](https://github.com/johnzeng/erlang-vim) , you will  need to set up wrangler and host name to make the plugin work

 # custom keyboard mapping that is different from official plugin
 - For all completion plugin I use `<C-o>` to trigger completion list .But I still recommand that you use `<C-p>` and `<C-n>`  to do most of your completion, that is faster and more vim style.